kbend/Bender-et-al-MicroFabrication/README.md

 MATLAB Files
   COA.m   :    MATLAB script that takes a DAPI image, applies a watershed mask, segments, and draws the ellipses, as well as extracts the centroid and orientation values of each ellipse

+Protocols
+  Resin Printing Protocol    :     A pdf file containing helpful information, tips, and tricks to designing and resin printing custom molds for stamp fabrication